Southern Amateur Football League: League set-up and Challenge Cups

-The League is divided into four sections: Senior (restricted to 1st teams, 3 divisions), Intermediate (4 divisions), Junior North (5 divisions) and Junior South (6 divisions).
-Teams can be promoted between the Intermediate and Junior Sections but 1st teams wishing to move up to the Senior Section must do by application the League Management Committee (only 1st teams may play in the Senior Section).
+The League is divided into four sections: Senior (4 divisions), Intermediate (2 divisions), Junior North (11 divisions) and Junior South (13 divisions).
+Teams can be promoted between Sections.

 In 2018 a Veterans Section was added, divided into north and south sections for league competitions.
 Clubs do not have to enter the open-age competitions in order to enter the veterans competition and do not have to play in the veterans league competition in order to enter the cup and shield competitions.

 As well as league competitions the SAL runs ten cup competitions.
 These are: